fatwir/fatwir.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our paper has been accepted as an oral presentation at NeurIPS 2023 in New Orleans, USA!
+Paper accepted as an oral presentation at NeurIPS 2023 in New Orleans, USA!
 Received travel grant from UW ECE to attend the conference.